-The minimum academic load that qualifies a student for full-time status and financial assistance is 12 semester hours.
+The minimum academic load for a regular fall or spring semester that qualifies a student for full-time status and financial assistance is 12 semester hours.
 Incoming freshmen cannot register for more than 17 credit hours their first semester.

 All students are restricted to pre-registering for a maximum of 17 hours.
-The first week of classes, additional hours up to a total of 18 can be added to a student's fall or spring schedule using a dropadd form if the following requirements are met:
+After the end of the semester or during the first week of classes, additional hours up to a total of 18 can be added to a student's fall or spring schedule using a drop-add form if the following requirements are met: